seequence/Define-X/on-speculation.md

 # On Speculation
 *Meditations on a dirty word*

-“There is intelligent speculation as there is intelligent investing.”
+> "There is intelligent speculation as there is intelligent investing.”
-/— The Intelligent Investor (Chapter I), Graham/
+> The Intelligent Investor (Chapter I), Graham

 ## Gambling vs. Speculating
 1. There are two games in our universe: games where the odds are /known/andgames where they are /hidden/.